PhysicalBit7/notes/docs/OOP/35_Graphs.md

 ##  Finding Eulerian Cycles : Fleury's Algorithm

-.green["_Only take a bridge when there is no other path to take._"]
+"_Only take a bridge when there is no other path to take._"]

 ```text
 function FleuryAlgorithm(undirected graph G):